Kattineh/MarkInChI/README.md

 ## Final Notes on the EXE Application

-The application was built using the PyInstaller package and the software makes extensive use of the Python RDKIT package.
+The application can be built using the PyInstaller package and the software makes extensive use of the Python RDKIT package.
 MarvinSketch, a product of ChemAxon, is used to produce the markush sdf files in the examples.
 A copy of the rdkit license can be found in the main folder.

 ## Resources